West Palm Beach Putative Father Registry Lawyer

 In the United States, parental rights are fundamental.
 This provides that these types of rights receive the utmost protection from any interference by the government.
 In Florida, it is a rebuttable presumption that a child begot through a marriage is the biological child of both the mother and the father.
 However, when the family unit is not bound by marriage, the presumption does not necessarily hold.
 Where the father believes he is the biological father of a child to a woman he is not in a legally binding relationship (like a marriage), he may claim parental rights to the child by registering himself on Florida’s Putative Father Registry.
-If you are unsure of whether you satisfy the requirements to register as a putative father, it is important to speak with an experienced family law attorney.
+If you are unsure of whether you satisfy the requirements to register as a putative father, it is important to speak with an experienced West Palm Beach putative father registry lawyer.

 What is the Putative Father Registry?